How can I look up school catchment areas?

-However – because of the rise of small, free schools and academies, some of these sites aren't completely up to date.
+However, because of the rise of small, free schools and academies, some of the sites aren’t completely up to date.
 The best thing to do is to search several websites to make sure you're getting a complete picture.

 Try talking to parents who have children at the school and get their perspective.
 School fairs and fundraisers are also great for getting a flavour of a school's culture.